Wordsworth wasn’t thinking of wisteria when he wrote the words I’ve used for the title, but they are equally apt for this beautiful spring bloomer.

 “So many names have been attached willy-nilly to wisteria plants that it’s almost impossible to know what’s what,” John says.

 Christine adds the problem is compounded by many wisteria being grafted.
-“Sometimes the graft dies and the understock comes away, but the graft name is perpetuated on the wrong plant.”
+“Sometimes the graft dies and the understock comes away so the name is perpetuated on the wrong plant.”

 And growing from seed is no help.
 “They’re fairly promiscuous plants,” Christine says.
 “You can get a vast range of colours from just one cross and can’t be sure of what’s what.”